3 Best Strategies for Measuring the ROI of Leadership Development Initiatives

 • Get what you can, and estimate or extrapolate if it’s reasonable.

-• Always tie back to your measurement plan that identified what success would look like.
+• Always tie back to your measurement plan that identifies what success would look like.

 • Cultivate relationships in the organization that can help you get the data you need.